-In the colder regions of the Taiga forest beneath the soil, a layer of permanently frozen soil is present, called permafrost.
+In the colder regions of the Boreal forest beneath the soil, a layer of permanently frozen soil is present, called permafrost.
 In normal regions, the bedrock layer is present beneath the soil.
 Both of these soil layers protect the upper layers of soil from drying and damage during harsh weather.

 Mushrooms, lichens, and mosses are the main grown plants in the Taiga forest as they need very little water and can grow when there is high snowfall.
 The other famous types of trees found in the Taiga forest are pines, oak, maple, and elm trees.

-The famously known plants of the Taiga forest are fire lilies, winter greens, berries, balsam fires, pink lady’s slippers, etc. Almost every unique or beautiful tree and plant seen in this world comes from this Taiga forest.
+The famously known plants of the Taiga forest are fire lilies, winter greens, berries, balsam fires, pink lady’s slippers, etc. Almost every unique or beautiful tree and plant seen in this world comes from this Boreal forest.

 - Animals of Taiga: All types of animals can be found in the Taiga forest.
-During the high winter seasons, most of the animals migrate to the southern region for better temperatures to consume more food.
+During the long winter seasons, most of the animals migrate to the southern region for better temperatures to consume more food.
 Moose, which belong to the deer category, can live in the cold Taiga and are herbivores.

 Bears and lynx are the predatory animals found in this Taiga forest.
 The Siberian Tiger, which is the largest cat globally, is a native species of the Taiga forest.
 The Siberian tigers hunt moose and wild bears mostly.
 The animals of the Taiga biome have feet that spread like snowshoes, helping the animals not to get into the snow.
 Some typical animals of the Taiga forest are moose, deer, wolves, raccoons, foxes, owls, and hawks.